Behavior-altering parasite: Ophiocordyceps unilateralis

+Ants infected with the fungus Ophiocordyceps unilateralis exhibit intricate behaviors: irregularly timed body convulsions cause the ant to drop to the forest floor, from which it climbs a plant up to a certain height before locking its jaws into the vein of one of its leaves answering certain criteria of direction, temperature, and humidity.
+After several days the fruiting body of the fungus grows from the ant's head and ruptures, releasing the fungus's spores.

 Parasitic helminths

-Multiple parasites increase their host's risk of predation to facilitate their transition from their intermediate host to their definitive host, including: Euhaplorchis californiensis, Dicrocoelium dendriticum, Diplostomum pseudospathaceum ' and Myrmeconema neotropicum.
+Multiple parasites increase their host's risk of predation to facilitate their transition from their intermediate host to their definitive host, including: Euhaplorchis californiensis, Dicrocoelium dendriticum, Diplostomum pseudospathaceum, and Myrmeconema neotropicum.